apple-fritter/iSOnject/README.md

 # iSOnject
 This bash script performs operations related to modifying and repackaging an ISO image file.
+In its current state, it requires no user interaction beyond paths for input and output ISOs.

 ## Step-by-step breakdown of the script: